 Now, your image is resized and ready to save.
 Remember to use the save as option instead of a simple save, so that you can keep the original if you want to print larger sizes in the future.

 Easy, right?
 Join us over the next few weeks for more Photoshop quick tips with Ben Willmore.
-Or, if you’re ready to really dig in, sign up for Adobe® Photoshop® CC: The Complete Guide.
+Or, if you’re ready to really dig in, join us May 15th – 20th for Photoshop Week 2017 – the only event where we invite 16 world-class Photoshop gurus to show you how to truly master this powerful software.